 The Guardian said of MY DARLING HERIOTT: 'Brown has unearthed a wonderful character who has until now existed only in the margins of garden history.
 With great verve, she places Henrietta at the centre of the genesis of the picturesque garden movement.'

-Her next book, DOROTHY, a a biography of Dorothy Elmhirst, American heiress and founder of Dartington, will be published by Unbound in 2016.
+ANGEL DOROTHY, a a biography of Dorothy Elmhirst, American heiress and founder of Dartington, was published by Unbound in 2016.

 THE OMNIPOTENT MAGICIAN: LANCELOT 'CAPABILITY' BROWN 1716 - 1783